Sometimes we need the kindness of strangers.

 let bleeding girls lie examines the unexpected intimacy between Grace, Juice, and Lou, three strangers donating plasma at a Melbourne city blood bank during the Manchester Arena attack.
 Live carnage unfolds on the news, forcing private lives into public space as the women seek strength in each other.

-Written by Olivia Satchell with Chanella Macri, Belinda McClory and Emily Tomlins
+Written by Liv Satchell with Chanella Macri, Belinda McClory, Emily Tomlins

 Dramaturgy by Emma Valente

-Sound design/composition by Tom Backhaus and Hannah McKittrick
+Sound Design by Tom Backhaus and Hannah McKittrick

 Image by Jack Dixon-Gunn

 Visual rating 50%: Events are partly subtitled or include dialogue, background music and/or sounds, so d/Deaf and hard of hearing audiences can have some engagement with the event.

 Aural Rating 50%: Has both sound and visual components, but sight isn’t essential to be able to engage with the event.

 This production is supported by the City of Melbourne Arts Grants, and Creative Partnerships Australia through MATCH Lab.